Do1e

 image

-Hover over it to see [IP]:[x11port], choose an IP and port that are not under router NAT (in Nanjing University, non-NAT IPs generally start with 114 or 172, while IPs under router NAT generally start with 192.168 or 10) and enter the following in the server terminal:
+Hover the mouse over it to display [IP]:[x11port], select an IP and port that are not under router NAT (in Nanjing University, generally, non-NAT IPs start with 114 or 172, while router NAT IPs generally start with 192.168 or 10) and enter the following in the server terminal:

 export DISPLAY=[IP]:[x11port]